pesfahanian/django-monorepo-microservice/README.md

 > Make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.

-Build and start the services with:
+Build and start the services:

 ```sh
 docker compose up
 ```

+> If any of the service builds fail, try manually building with `docker build -t dmm/<SERVICE> -f docker/<SERVICE>.Dockerfile .`

 ---